 Credit Card Insurance and Your Rental Car

-Every credit card company is different, but most cover some part of damage done to rental cars.
+Every credit card company is different, but most cover some part of the damage done to rental cars.
 If you are unsure whether or not your credit card company offers insurance on rental cars, making a quick call to your credit card company can clear this up.
 Most credit card companies require that you refuse the collision damage waiver that the rental car company will attempt to get you to buy and that the rental is paid for with the credit card you have with the company.
 Some cards offer primary collision coverage, while others offer secondary coverage that will cover part of the damages and only require you to pay your deductible.
 Additional perks that can accompany insurance coverage from your credit card company include theft and towing coverage.
 While not all credit card companies offer rental coverage, it can be worth checking to see if yours does.

 What Can a Lawyer Do For My Rental Car Accident?

 If you are involved in a rental car accident, a rental car accident lawyer can provide legal counsel on whether or not you are entitled to compensation for damage or injuries.
-Rental car accidents can happen for a number of reasons including a defective car, bad weather, the intoxication of another driver or something else that causes the accident.
+Rental car accidents can happen for a number of reasons including a defective car, bad weather, the intoxication of another driver, or something else that causes the accident.
 Just like with car accidents involving your own car, it’s essential for the injured party to:

 - Collect evidence from the scene of the accident